 Trainees may train in academic medicine as an academic clinical fellow (ACF), academic clinical lecturer (ACL) or equivalent.
+Academic trainees can be recruited at any point in the internal medicine training programme.

 Some trainees may opt to do research leading to a higher degree without being appointed to a formal academic programme.
 This new curriculum should not impact in any way on the facility to take time out of programme for research (OOPR) but as now, such time requires discussion between the trainee, the TPD and the Deanery as to what is appropriate together with guidance from the appropriate SAC that the proposed period and scope of study is sensible.